krm-aadil/better-call-snoo/README.md

 # Better Call Snoo

 **Better Call Snoo** is an Ace Attorney-inspired legal defense game built for Reddit using the Devvit platform.
-This interactive web application transforms Reddit into a virtual courtroom where players defend quirky cases with creative arguments while the community acts as jury, creating an engaging social experience with competitive elements.
+This interactive web application transforms Reddit into a virtual courtroom where players defend quirky cases with creative arguments while the community acts as jury, creating an engaging social experience with competitive elements and real-time gameplay.

 ## What is Better Call Snoo?

-Better Call Snoo is a daily legal defense game that brings the excitement of courtroom drama to Reddit.
-Players take on the role of defense attorneys, crafting creative arguments for absurd legal cases, while the community serves as the jury deciding the fate of each defense.
+Better Call Snoo is a fully-featured daily legal defense game that brings the excitement of courtroom drama directly to Reddit.
+Players take on dual roles as defense attorneys crafting creative arguments for absurd legal cases, and as community jurors deciding the fate of each defense through an immersive voting experience.

 **Core Game Features:**
-- **Daily Docket System**: Browse 5 randomly selected funny legal cases each day from a library of 50+ absurd scenarios, refreshed every 24 hours with date-based deterministic selection
+- **Daily Docket System**: Browse 5 randomly selected funny legal cases each day from a library of 50+ absurd scenarios, refreshed every 24 hours with date-based deterministic selection and professional case file presentation
-- **Creative Defense Submission**: Write compelling 250-character defense arguments with real-time character counting and validation
+- **Creative Defense Submission**: Write compelling 250-character defense arguments with real-time character counting, color-coded validation, and automatic Reddit post creation for community voting
-- **Community Jury Voting**: Vote GUILTY or NOT GUILTY on defense submissions with immersive courtroom interface featuring authentic gavel sound effects
+- **Immersive Jury Voting**: Vote GUILTY or NOT GUILTY on defense submissions through a fully-realized courtroom interface featuring authentic gavel sound effects, dynamic character animations, and live vote visualization
-- **Live Vote Visualization**: Watch the animated Scales of Justice tip dramatically in real-time as votes are cast, with enhanced visual feedback
+- **Live Scales of Justice**: Watch the animated balance scales tip dramatically in real-time as votes are cast, with smooth percentage displays and enhanced visual feedback that responds instantly to community sentiment
-- **Dynamic Character System**: Snoo characters change poses based on vote percentages (neutral, confident, worried, celebrating, defeated) with smooth animations
+- **Dynamic Character System**: Reddit Snoo characters (Victim Snoo and Lawyer Snoo) change poses based on real-time vote percentages with five distinct emotional states: neutral, confident, worried, celebrating, and defeated
-- **Real-Time Updates**: Live vote polling every 5 seconds with connection status indicators and update timestamps
+- **Real-Time Updates**: Live vote polling every 5 seconds with comprehensive connection status indicators, update timestamps, and seamless data synchronization across all users
-- **Mobile-First Design**: Fully responsive interface optimized for Reddit's mobile user base with touch-friendly controls
+- **Mobile-First Design**: Fully responsive interface optimized for Reddit's mobile user base with touch-friendly controls, no horizontal scrolling, and accessibility compliance
-- **Dual Scoring System**: Earn points as both attorneys (defense creators) and jurors (community voters) with detailed scoring algorithms
+- **Comprehensive Scoring System**: Dual-track point system rewarding both attorneys (defense creators) and jurors (community voters) with sophisticated algorithms and win bonuses
-- **Competitive Leaderboards**: Track top-performing attorneys and jurors across the community
+- **Hall of Justice Leaderboards**: Real-time competitive rankings tracking top-performing attorneys and jurors with detailed statistics, personal performance metrics, and community recognition

-The game features a rich Ace Attorney-inspired aesthetic with Reddit's beloved Snoo characters serving as the defendant (Victim Snoo) and defense attorney (Lawyer Snoo), complete with dynamic poses, courtroom sound effects, and authentic visual styling including custom fonts and animations.
+The game features a meticulously crafted Ace Attorney-inspired aesthetic with Reddit's beloved Snoo characters serving as courtroom participants, complete with dynamic pose animations, authentic courtroom sound effects, professional legal styling, and immersive visual elements that transform Reddit into a virtual courthouse experience.

 ## What Makes This Game Innovative?

-1. **Reddit-Native Gaming Experience**: Runs entirely within Reddit posts using Devvit's web platform - no external websites, downloads, or separate accounts required
+1. **Seamless Reddit Integration**: Runs entirely within Reddit posts using Devvit's web platform with zero external dependencies.
+The game creates a native Reddit experience that feels like a natural extension of the platform, with automatic user authentication, post creation, and community integration that requires no additional accounts or downloads.

-2. **Community-Driven Content Creation**: Each defense submission automatically creates a new Reddit post, turning the entire community into active participants in the game ecosystem
+2. **Self-Sustaining Content Ecosystem**: Each defense submission automatically generates a new Reddit post for community voting, creating an infinite content loop where players become both creators and consumers.
+This revolutionary approach turns the entire community into active content generators, ensuring fresh material and sustained engagement without requiring constant developer intervention.

-3. **Daily Fresh Content with Algorithmic Variety**: Features 50+ pre-written absurd legal cases (from "The Great Cookie Caper" to "Quantum Entanglement Harassment") with 5 new cases selected daily using date-based randomization
+3. **Algorithmic Daily Variety**: Features 50+ meticulously crafted absurd legal cases spanning categories from "The Great Cookie Caper" to "Interdimensional Traffic Violations," with 5 new cases selected daily using date-based deterministic randomization.
+This ensures consistent variety without repetition while maintaining fairness across all players and time zones.

-4. **Dual-Role Gameplay**: Players can simultaneously be attorneys (creating defenses) and jurors (voting on others' defenses), creating multiple engagement pathways
+4. **Revolutionary Dual-Role Gameplay**: Players simultaneously participate as attorneys (creating defenses) and jurors (voting on others' defenses), creating multiple engagement pathways that accommodate different skill sets and participation preferences.
+This dual participation model ensures sustained engagement regardless of creative writing ability or time availability.

-5. **Real-Time Social Voting**: Live vote updates with animated visual feedback through the Scales of Justice, creating immediate community engagement
+5. **Real-Time Social Voting with Immersive Feedback**: Live vote updates every 5 seconds with dramatically animated Scales of Justice that tip based on community sentiment, plus dynamic Reddit Snoo character poses that react to vote percentages in real-time.
+The sophisticated visual feedback system includes connection status indicators, update timestamps, and smooth animations that create immediate engagement rewards.

-6. **Mobile-First Design**: Fully responsive interface optimized for Reddit's predominantly mobile user base, with touch-friendly controls and no horizontal scrolling
+6. **Authentic Ace Attorney Recreation**: Complete visual and audio recreation of the beloved courtroom game series, featuring custom Reddit Snoo character sprites with five distinct emotional poses, authentic gavel sound effects using Web Audio API, professional courtroom backgrounds, and game-accurate typography that transforms Reddit into a virtual Phoenix Wright courtroom experience.

-7. **Gamified Social Interaction**: Transforms Reddit's commenting and voting mechanics into structured gameplay with scoring, leaderboards, and competitive elements
+7. **Mobile-First Accessibility Excellence**: Fully optimized for Reddit's predominantly mobile user base with touch-friendly controls, zero horizontal scrolling, proper viewport handling, comprehensive screen reader support, full keyboard navigation, ARIA labels, semantic HTML structure, and reduced motion options for users with vestibular disorders.

-8. **Accessibility-First Approach**: Includes audio feedback (gavel sounds), high contrast support, reduced motion options, and semantic HTML structure
+8. **Sophisticated Competitive Framework**: Dual scoring algorithms reward both creative defense writing and accurate jury predictions with complex point calculations, win bonuses, and accuracy tracking.
+Real-time leaderboards create ongoing competition and community recognition, while the 24-hour voting periods ensure fair participation across global time zones.

 ## Technology Stack